Environmental Protection Agency (EPA).

 C. Public Participation Activities Conducted by the EPA

-In this action, the EPA is proposing that the state of North Dakota's Class VI UIC program will assume primary enforcement authority (primacy) for regulating Class VI injection wells in the state, except for those located on Indian lands.
+In this action, the EPA is approving the state of North Dakota's Class VI UIC program; hereby, the state will assume primary enforcement responsibility (primacy) for regulating Class VI injection wells in the state, except within Indian lands.
 Support of this action is part of the public record in EPA's Docket No. EPA-HQ-OW-2013-0280.
-When finalized, this action will amend 40 CFR part 147 and incorporate by reference the EPA-approved state statutes and regulations.
-The EPA will continue to administer its UIC program for Class I, II, III, IV, V and VI injection wells on Indian lands.
+This action amends 40 CFR part 147 and incorporates by reference the EPA-approved state statutes and regulations.
+The EPA will continue to administer the UIC program for all well classes within Indian lands.

 A. Executive Order 12866: Regulatory Planning and Review and Executive Order 13563: Improving Regulation and Regulatory Review